nicksellen/projects/baseNode_docConst.md

 # The Constitution

 ## 1. Preamble
 `NAME` is an open-entry, common-space.
-It is governed in three, cascading layers: the Constitutional layer, the Collective-Choice layer and the Operational layer.
+It is governed in three layers—

-Constitutional layer is about to _how to decide what should happen_.
-Collective-choice layer is about _decisions on what should happen_.
-Operational layer is about _what actually happens_.

-The Constitutional layer contains the core agreements upon which the other layers are built.
-It is documented in the Constitution (this document) and outlines the roles people can adopt and how changes can be made at the different layers.
+1. The Constitutional layer prescribes _who decides what should happen and how_.
+It includes the core agreements such as purposes, roles and procedures which support and supercede agreements in the other layers.
+It is documented in the Constitution (this document.)

-The Collective-Choice layer contains more practical and specific agreements than those at the Constitutional layer.
-It is documented in the [Collective-Choices](https://github.com/DougInAMug/projects/blob/master/baseNode_docColl.md) and could include things such as policies, schedules, facts or best-practices.
+2. The Collective layer prescribes _what should happen_.
+It includes agreements such as policies, schedules and best-practices which support and supercede agreements in the Operational layer.
+It is documented in the [Collective Choices](https://github.com/DougInAMug/projects/blob/master/baseNode_docColl.md).

-The Operational layer describes everything else.
-It is not centrally documented and could include things such as sub-group agreements, informal agreements or norms.
+3. The Operational layer describes _what actually happens_.
+This includes things such as norms, working-group agreements and spontaneous activity.
+It is not centrally documented.

 ## 2. Purposes
+1. To provide public goods and services to the local community.
-1. To provide and federate public goods, public services and common-pool resources.
+1. To provide and federate public and common-pool resources.
-1. To support the development and distribution of free, libre and open-source software.
+1. To develop and distribute of open-source software.
-1. To decouple existence from preference.
+1. To generally decouple existence from preference.
-1. To help eveyone take what they need and do what they can
 1. To generally have a jolly good time.

 ## 3. Principles
-1. Autonomy; minimize coercion.
+1. Autonomy—minimize coercion.
-1. Equality; minimize inequality.
+1. Equality—minimize inequality.
-1. Acceptability; minimize opposition.
+1. Acceptability—minimize opposition.
-1. Other guiding principles include those adopted by nature-inspired design such as [Permaculture](http://www.holmgren.com.au/downloads/Essence_of_Pc_EN.pdf), those contained within iterative development frameworks such as [Scrum](http://www.scrumguides.org/scrum-guide.html) and those illustrated by [long-enduring Common Pool Resource institutions.](https://github.com/DougInAMug/projects/blob/master/xOstromPrinciples.md)
+1. Other guiding principles include those adopted by nature-inspired design such as [Permaculture](http://www.holmgren.com.au/downloads/Essence_of_Pc_EN.pdf), those contained within iterative development frameworks such as [Scrum](http://www.scrumguides.org/scrum-guide.html) and those illustrated by [long-enduring Common Pool Resource institutions](https://github.com/DougInAMug/projects/blob/master/xOstromPrinciples.md).

 ## 4. Resources
 1. The buildings of [Kantstraße 20 & 22, 04808 Wurzen, Germany.](https://www.openstreetmap.org/?mlat=51.36705&mlon=12.74081#map=19/51.36705/12.74081) (These buildings are herein referred to as 'the space' and are legally held by [Haus Kante Wurzen w.V.](https://yunity.atlassian.net/wiki/pages/viewpage.action?pageId=89144524) (wirtschaftlicher Verein.))